JeanPatrique/VKInterface/README.md

 Disclaimer :
-    This project is my vulkan-tutorial code base i.e. I don't know much about the API nor how to do rendering properly.
+    This project is my vulkan-tutorial codebase i.e. I don't know much about the API nor how to do rendering properly.
     Beware of obvious mistakes or odd decisions.

 # VKInterface